 Most important, Israel needs to change its source of energy to renewable sources such as solar, wind, wave, and bio fuels.
 Israeli companies are leading the way in technological innovation, but this innovation is being applied mainly in other countries.
 Prime Minister Netanyahu has claimed that the country is on a path toward energy independence, and Environmental Minister Gilad Erdan has expressed a commitment to following through on that claim.

 Although it is a step in the right direction that the government has begun to see energy independence as a vital goal, it will be interesting to see how this will play out on the ground.
 As of now, there has been little progress to move this agenda forward.

 Despite Israel's leap into the "first world" in regard to standards of living, Israel is still very much a third-world nation.
 Rampant pollution, poor resource management, and a government that has not taken environmental issues seriously have led Israel to the brink of major ecological crisis.
 Israeli citizens are paying the price for this with both their health and their financial resources.
 Israel can no longer afford to see the environment as an issue for the future; it must realize that now is the time to act.

 The combination of lack of natural resources and political isolation has created the necessity for Israel to take its place as a world leader in clean technology and to lead by example.
 It is not enough for Israeli scientists and engineers to create companies for the Nasdaq.
 They must see their work in action, protecting both the environment in Israel and Israel's political interests.

-The future of protecting the Israeli environment is a partnership between government, industry, clean technology companies and environmental protection agencies.
+The future of protecting the Israeli environment is a partnership between government, industry, clean-technology companies, and environmental protection agencies.
 Natural resources are finite, but renewable resources are not.
-The wind and the sun, plants and waves will continue to be creating energy long after the last oil mine has been tapped.
+The wind and the sun, plants and waves will continue to create energy long after the last oil mine has been tapped.
 If Israel chooses, it can lead the way not just in technology but also by example, creating a cleaner and better environment for its citizens and for the world.